edgelesssys/contrast/docs/docs/architecture/attestation.md

 ## Frequently Asked Questions about Attestation in Contrast

-### What is the purpose of remote attestation in Contrast?
+### What's the purpose of remote attestation in Contrast?

 Remote attestation in Contrast provides a mechanism to verify the integrity and authenticity of the software running within the deployment.
-By validating the runtime environment and the policies enforced on it, Contrast ensures that the system operates in a trustworthy state and has not been tampered with.
+By validating the runtime environment and the policies enforced on it, Contrast ensures that the system operates in a trustworthy state and hasn't been tampered with.

 ### How does Contrast ensure the security of the attestation process?